At Lawctopus we understand how blogging can change things and want to pass-on the whatever we’ve learned about craft and hence this course.

 Tanuj Kalia, Lawctopus’ CEO and Publishing Editor, takes this course.

 Tanuj starting his blogging journey with Legal Poet, his blogavatar which won Legally India’s “Best Blogger in India” award in 2010.
-Tanuj then founded Lawctopus (this website) which presently gets 1,50,000 unique visitors and 1 million+ page-views a month.
+Tanuj then founded Lawctopus (this website) which presently gets 2,50,000 unique visitors and over 25 lakh page-views a month.

 After graduating from NUJS, he worked as the VP, Marketing for vakilsearch.com.
 Recently, his book ‘Law as a Career’ published by LexisNexis was released in the market.